MEET OUR TEAM

 Dr. Melissa Jackson

-Dr. Jackson works as an independent scholar of the Hebrew Bible (Old Testament).
-She preaches, speaks, researches, and writes on most all things Hebrew Bible and has authored a number of articles and a book.
+Dr. Jackson is on faculty of the newly-founded Sophia Theological Seminary and Farms in Dinwiddie, VA.
+She also serves as chair of the Seminary board of trustees.
+Her area of expertise is the Hebrew Bible (Old Testament), and she has authored a number of articles and a book.
 Dr. Jackson is also the Managing Editor of the theological journal Review & Expositor.
-She was on the faculty of BTSR for seven years.
-Dr. Jackson received her undergraduate degree from the University of North Carolina, her Master of Divinity from Baptist Theological Seminary at Richmond (BTSR), and her Doctor of Philosophy in Theology (Old Testament) from the University of Oxford.
-She and her spouse, Brian, are foster parents for Henrico County, where she also serves on the FAPT team.
-Her church home is Grace Baptist Church in Richmond.
+She was on the faculty of Baptist Theological Seminary at Richmond (BTSR) for seven years.
+Dr. Jackson received a Doctor of Philosophy in Theology (Old Testament) from the University of Oxford, a Master of Divinity from BTSR, and a BA from the University of North Carolina.
+She and her spouse, Brian, live in Dinwiddie County, and her church home is Grace Baptist Church in Richmond.

 Mr. L. Richard Martin